• Off We Go!

 The midnight sun is a natural phenomenon in Tromsø, Norway, where the sun is visible 24 hours a day during the summer from the end of May to the end of July.

-During our stay sunrise will occur at a little after 8am and sunset will begin at 2:30pm.
-By 4pm it’s dark enough to need headlights while driving.
+During our stay, sunrise will be around 8 am, and sunset will begin at 2:30 pm.
+By 4pm, it’s dark enough to need headlights while driving.